-Both examples of sectors blockchain can be applied to, can be traced back to confidence.
+Both examples of blockchain sectors can be applied to and be traced back with confidence.
 Wherever trust is involved, the blockchain can be applied.
-This ranges from checking what ingredients are in your medicines to consuming energy.
+This ranges from checking which ingredients are in your medicines to consuming energy.

 Different types of blockchain consensus protocols

-A blockchain consensus protocol is the way a particular blockchain works.
+A blockchain consensus protocol is the way in which a particular blockchain operates.
 For many people, the most well-known blockchain, the Bitcoin blockchain, works according to the proof of work principle.
 There are currently several blockchain consensus protocols:

 Proof of Work (PoW)

-The proof of work protocol can best be explained when we think of the database where each participant has an exact copy of it and where each participant can add something to it.
+The ‘Proof of Work’ protocol can best be explained when we think of the database where each participant has a replicated copy and where also, each participant can contribute.
 All data or transactions added to the database by a participant must be checked on accuracy.
-Without this check the blockchain could not exist, because the database would quickly no longer be accurate.
+Without approving the data or transactions, the blockchain could not exist, because the database would become no longer accurate.

-Validating whether a transaction does not conflict with the database is done by an algorithm.
+Validating whether a transaction does not conflict with the database is done through an algorithm.
 Every change to the blockchain must be validated again.

-When a transaction is made, it is almost immediately known in the blockchain network.
-The transaction first ends up in a so-called ‘mempool’.
-This is a kind of reservoir in which all transactions that have not yet been processed are stored.
+When a transaction is made, it is almost immediately informed in the blockchain network.
+The transaction first ends up in a so-called ‘mempool’, this is a kind of reservoir in which all transactions that have not yet been processed are stored.
 In general, the transactions with the highest transaction fee are the first to be included in the next block.
 This is called a confirmation.
-For transactions with a very low fee it can take a long time to be confirmed in the blockchain.
+For transactions with a very low fee, it can take a long time to be confirmed in the blockchain.
 For Bitcoin, only a limited number of transactions can be included in each block.

 A block is created by calculating a mathematical puzzle, the so-called ‘nonce’.
 This is done by fast computers, which in the cryptocurrency world are called ‘miners’.
 As soon as a miner has solved the mathematical puzzle, the transactions in the block are added to the blockchain.
 This makes the transaction final and permanent.
 This can never be changed again.
 The miner is rewarded with 12.5 bitcoin and the ‘fees’ linked to each transaction in that block.

-The more people or companies decide to go mining, the more difficult and therefore more energy intensive it becomes to solve the mathematical calculation.
-The reason for this is that it is determined every how many minutes a new block must be generated.
-For Bitcoin this is every 10 minutes.
+The more people or companies that decide to go mining, the more difficult, and therefore, more energy intensive it becomes to solve the mathematical calculation.
+You can calculate your mining power for every algorithm to see how profitable it is to mine.
+The amount of minutes which it takes to generate a new block is predetermined.
+For Bitcoin, this occurs every ten minutes.
 The more miners there are, the greater the degree of difficulty.
-This ensures that the average time it takes for a new block to be generated remains at least 10 minutes.
+This ensures that the average time it will take for a new block to be generated remains a minimum of ten minutes.
 It also works the other way around.
 The complexity decreases when there are fewer miners.

 Due to energy intensive process the protocol is being increasingly criticised.